douglas-henrique/pup-maps/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Pup-maps uses a number of open source projects to work properly:

 * [Node JS] - A JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [puppeteer] - Library which provides a high-level API to control Chrome